mi3nts/BM3/README.md

 The __BM3__ library includes functions built using the EEGLAB library.
 EEGLAB is an open source signal processing environment for electrophysiological signals running on MATLAB and developed at the SCCN/UCSD https://eeglab.ucsd.edu/.
 A compatible version of EEGLAB is included with BM3 in the /backend subdirectory.

 The latest version of EEGLAB can be downloaded here: https://sccn.ucsd.edu/eeglab/download.php. __NOTE__: newer versions of EEGLAB (later than 2019_0) may not be compatible with __BM3__.
-For guaranteed operation please use version of EEGLAB provided.
+For guaranteed operation please use the version of EEGLAB provided.

 More information on EEGLAB can be found here: https://sccn.ucsd.edu/eeglab/index.php